david-winfield2000/dotfiles/README.md

 # What this is

-These are my personal configs that I use across the different computers I use.
-I wanted to simplify the process of sharing configs across computers.
-This was the most straightforward way of doing it!
+This is a collection of various configs that I have set up.

+I use these configs on several different computers and would get frustrated whenever I had to wipe a computer and would have to redo all my configs by hand.

+Now that problem is no more!

+I simply clone this repo into my computer, and run `bootstrap.sh` to symlink these config files to my system.